ericgregory/gitops-demo/README.md

 * [**NATS**](https://docs.nats.io/), a CNCF project that provides a connectivity layer between wasmCloud hosts.
 (NATS can also be installed separately, if you wish.)
 * **Three wasmCloud hosts**

+If you prefer to apply manifests via the Argo CD UI rather than `kubectl`, click "Create application" and "Edit as YAML."
+Replace the template with the manifest above and click "Save" and "Create."

-Apply the manifest with `kubectl`:
+Otherwise, apply the manifest with `kubectl`:

 ```shell
 kubectl apply -f wasmcloud-proj.yaml